 The following content types are available in the SMART Imagebase:

 - Medical Animations

-To search for an image / animation in the SMART Imagebase:
+To search for content in the SMART Imagebase:

-To browse for an image / animation in the SMART Imagebase:
+To browse for content in the SMART Imagebase:

 Q. In what file formats is the SMART Imagebase content available?

 The SMART Imagebase content is available in the following file formats:

 JPEG (Joint Photographic Experts Group) - JPEG files are suitable for use in PowerPoint, Flash animations, posters, websites and other media.
 The JPEG images are 370×540 pixels, or approximately 5×7.5 inches.

 PDF (Portable Document Format) - PDF files are ideal for printing to be used as handouts.
 The PDF Images are 612×792 pixels, or 8.5×11 inches.